4everomlx/4everomllx.github.io/README.md

 **My dearest sayang Lixian,**

-There are no words that exist in this world to describe my love for you. 💖 Every thought I have screams your name, every heartbeat I have whispers your name, and every dream I have, it's you I’m holding close. 💭💞
+There are no words that exist in this world to describe my love for you.
+Every thought I have screams your name, every heartbeat I have whispers your name, and every dream I have, it's you I’m holding close.

-Every second, every minute, every moment is a blessing with you, my dear. 🌷 I have said this before, but I repeat once again, my love Lixian— I am a very average person, but ever since you came into my life, I have started to change for the better of you and me. 👫💞
+Every second, every minute, every moment is a blessing with you, my dear.I have said this before, but I repeat once again, my love Lixian I am a very average person, but ever since you came into my life, I have started to change for the better of you and me.

-Your kiss, your touch, your eyes, your smile, your face—simply heaven on earth without entering it. 😘💖 If life were a journey, then you are my destination.
-If love were the ocean, then I am forever lost in you. 🌊❤️
+Your kiss, your touch, your eyes, your smile, your face simply heaven on earth without entering it.
+If life were a journey, then you are my destination.
+If love were the ocean, then I am forever lost in you.

-You have given me something that no one else ever could—a love and care so deep and pure. 💎 I promise to stay by your side through the ups and downs, through the good days and the bad days. 💑 My love for you is not just for today or tomorrow—it is for eternity. ♾️
+You have given me something that no one else ever could a love and care so deep and pure.
+I promise to stay by your side through the ups and downs, through the good days and the bad days.
+My love for you is not just for today or tomorrow it is for eternity.

-So, my **wifey**, take all the happiness in this world, and if there is any sorrow, let me take them for you. 💖 I want you to follow a quote:
+So, my **wifey**, take all the happiness in this world, and if there is any sorrow, let me take them for you.I want you to follow a quote:

 > **“Life is yours, death is mine;**
 > **Peace is yours, stress is mine;**